-Where one of the parties will not or cannot execute a document necessary to carry out a court order, the clerk of the court, or his or her authorized representative or designee may be appointed as an elisor to sign the document.
+Where one of the parties will not or cannot execute a document necessary to carry out a court order, the clerk of the court, or their authorized representative or designee may be appointed as an elisor to sign the document.
 An application for appointment of an elisor may be made ex parte.
 When applying for an appointment of an elisor, the application and proposed order must designate "The Clerk of the Court or Clerk's Designee" as the elisor and specifically name the parties for whom the elisor is being appointed and in what capacity they are to sign the document.
 The application must not set forth a specific court employee.
 The order must expressly identify the document(s) being signed and a copy of the document must be attached to the proposed order.
 The original document, presented for signature by the elisor, must match the copy of the document attached to the proposed order.
 The declaration supporting the application must include specific facts establishing the necessity for the appointment of the elisor.
+When applying for appointment of an elisor, the document(s) to be signed by the elisor may be lodged with the court.
 If the elisor is signing documents requiring notarization, the applicant must arrange for a notary public to be present when the elisor signs the document(s).

 (Adopted 1/1/1999; Rev. 1/1/2000; Renum.
 7/1/2001; Rev. 1/1/2005; Renum.
 1/1/2006; Renum.
-1/1/2010; Rev. 1/1/2015; Rev. 1/1/2021)
+1/1/2010; Rev. 1/1/2015; Rev. 1/1/2021; Rev. 1/1/2025)